 The Lastdrager (in English: load carrier) was a merchant ship sailing for the Dutch East India Company (VOC).
 The ship was not built at the shipyards of the VOC but was purchased in 1648.
-She had made two voyages to the East before she was lost off Yell on the 2nd of March 1653.
-She had struck the reefs of the Bluemull Sound.
-26 people survived the loss of the Lastdrager.
-The event was documented by one of the 26 survivors, Johannes Camphuys.
+She had made two voyages to the East before she was wrecked on the Cruss of Ness in the Bluemull Sound, Yell at the Shetland Islands of Scotland.
+Only 26 people survived the loss of the Lastdrager.
+The event was documented by one of the survivors, Johannes Camphuys.
 He was 19 years old at the time.
 He wrote a dramatic account of the stranding of the ship and his own survival.
-He finally reached the East and after years got the function of Gouverneur-General, the highest function that could be reached within the company VOC.
+He finally reached the East and eventually became the Gouverneur-General, the highest function that could be reached within the VOC.

 Several salvage operations were attempted in the years following the loss.
-However, these had little results and close to nothing of the cargo was recovered.
+However, these were largely unsuccessful and close to nothing of the cargo was recovered.

 The site of the Lastdrager is protected under the Protection of Wrecks act of 1978.